Making And Using A

 Step 5.

-from the options select 'Repeating Fade In'
+to 'Size' from the options select 'Repeating Fade In'

 The brush size now fades in, in a repeating pattern.